CS-6476-project/segmentation/docs/proposal.md

 4. HSV color + Position
 5. Texture using the Gabor filter bank

-We are using the k-means and mean-shift methods from the ‘scikit-learn’ library.

-For each feature space, k-means is run for each test image, with the number of clusters being determined by mean-shift, when run for the same image.
+For each feature space, k-means will be run multiple times with different centroid seeds and the final result will be the best output of the consecutive runs in terms of Sum of Squared Error.
+The initialized centroids will be generally distant from each other, and we will use Euclidean distance as our distance function.

 The bandwidth parameter for mean shift clustering will be estimated by the library code, and the number of modes found by mean shift will be used as the value of k in k-means.